aws-amplify/amplify-js/docs/media/authentication_guide.md

 ### Composing Your Own Authenticator

-`Authenticator` is designed as a container, which contains a number of Auth components.
-Each component does a single job, eg: SignIn, SignUp etc.
+`Authenticator` is designed as a container for a number of Auth components.
+Each component does a single job, e.g., SignIn, SignUp, etc. By default, all of this elements are visible depending on the authentication state.

-You can compose your own Authenticator, but you must set `hideDefault={true}`.
+If you want to replace some or all of the Authenticator elements, you need to set `hideDefault={true}`, so the component doesn't render its default view.
+Then you can pass in your own set of child components that listen to `authState` and decide what to do.

-For example, the following Authenticator only renders Greetings component which has a *Sign Out* button:
+You can also pass the child components you want to use.
+For example, the following Authenticator configuration only renders *Greetings* component which has a *Sign Out* button:

 ```jsx
 <Authenticator hideDefault={true}>